 - Violation of student parking policy – $30

 How to Pay a Violation

-Anyone wishing to pay a violation may do so online or by appearing in person at the Office of Public Safety.
+Anyone wishing to pay a violation may do so online.
 To pay a violation online, go to The Nest and access the School Services tab, then click the Pay Parking Citations link under Public Safety.
 Citations must be paid or appealed within 5 days of the date the violation was issued to avoid the $5 late fee.

 How to Appeal a Violation

 Anyone wishing to appeal a violation may do so online.
 Go to The Nest and access the School Services tab, then click Appeal Parking Citations link under Public Safety.
 Appeals must be filed within 5 days of the date the violation was issued.
 Appeals filed after the 5 day appeal period will not be considered.
 Once the appeal is received at Public Safety it is forwarded to the Appeals Board which consists of a faculty member, an employee and a student.
 Once the appeal is heard by the board, a decision letter is emailed to the student/employee.
 The Appeals Board decision is final.

 Each quarter the Office of Public Safety and Security will perform an inquiry to determine any faculty/staff/administrators who have unpaid violations and will:

 - Contact the individual by e-mail with notice of unpaid parking fines and a request for prompt payment.